netgen-layouts/content-browser-sylius/README.md

 Running tests requires that you have complete vendors installed, so run `composer install` before running the tests.

-You can run unit tests by simply calling `phpunit` from the repo root.
+You can run unit tests by simply calling Composer `test` from the repo root:

 ```
-$ vendor/bin/phpunit
+$ composer test
 ```

 # Running API tests